openzipkin/openzipkin.github.io/pages/quickstart.md

 ~~~

 ## Java

-The quickest way to get started is to fetch the [latest released server](https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec) as a self-contained executable jar.
-Note that the Zipkin requires minimum JRE 8.
-For example:
+If you have Java 8 or higher installed, the quickest way to get started is to fetch the [latest release](https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec) as a self-contained executable jar:

 ~~~ bash
 wget -O zipkin.jar 'https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec'